 For more information about the Maine Island Scholarship, including eligibility requirements, and all of our scholarship and transition support, see our Scholarship Overview

 Please note: Eligible students may apply to this scholarship each year of their college career, up to four years.
-Students who were awarded the Maine Island Scholarship Renewal in 2017 are ineligible for this award, but should read below for information on how to renew your award for the 2019-2020 school year.

 In addition to the above Island Institute scholarships, we have compiled a list of other external scholarships island students may be eligible for.
 You will find scholarships listed by Maine county that may be relevant to island students, including some island-specific scholarships.